oneeve8/kobble-data/content/feamber.md

 *Realm* = kingdom, sovereign state, domain, sphere, area, field, department, arena

-It is a good enough description, what do you think?
+Temporal Realm.
+I think it is a good enough description... what do you think?

 This is a limited realm of existence.

 It has boundaries, set limits, it is defined by a mind or consciousness.